 the preferred interface to, e.g., disk-files.
 The standard streams like

-Streams intended for writing (`output streams' like cout
+Streams intended for writing (`output streams' like cout) offer write

 members having the prototype